top of page

 • Suggested Writing Activities

-You can practice your writing by reviewing a movie or TV show, translating a movie scene of your mother tongue into English or transforming a script extract into a narrative.
+You can practice your writing by reviewing a movie or TV show, translating a movie scene from your mother tongue into English or transforming a script extract into a narrative.
 By doing so, you will learn how the relevant writing skills for these activities.
 You can ask the English Advisors at the Advisory Zone to give you feedback on your writing.

 5. Test Prep